You found our list of the best mentorship program ideas for the workplace.

 This mentoring program is the most prevalent.
 The program involves relationships between lower-level employees and senior executives to help mentees advance their careers.
 This program is also a good option for firms who want to take the first step into the mentoring sector or want to provide their employees with additional development potential.
 With this format, the mentor asks about the mentee’s career goals and tries to help identify the necessary skills to attain these goals.
 The senior professional can share valuable experience and structure with the junior employee and request direct reports.

 2. Mentoring programs on diversity

+Diversity is among the best mentorship topics to discuss with your team.
 Professionals from underrepresented groups, such as women and immigrants, may benefit greatly from mentoring programs.
 Only 23 percent of males compared to 30 percent of women said their mentorship relationship was highly essential in a study by executive search company Heidrick & Struggles.
 Underrepresented groups are the subject of a diversity mentorship program, which aims to provide equal access to professional advancement possibilities.